leios/space-junk/src/content/scribblings.md

 Only fools fail to listen to their emotions.
 We have them for a reason.
 You don't always need to follow your heart, but you should at least listen to it.

+# Wait, you're Lars?

+"Wait. *You're* Lars?
+Holy cow. *The* Lars Nemo?"
+1. I've read all your papers -- "what papers?"
+2. From what I hear, you are literally the heart of the Nemo project.